syncs-usyd/syncs-constitution/constitution.rst

    3. coordinate the organisation of room booking and helpers for the regular programming help desk event of the Society.

-12. The Postgraduate Representative will:
+11. The Postgraduate Representative will:

    1. facilitate communication between the postgraduate students and staff of the School of Computer Science of the University, and the Society; and

    2. coordinate activities with the Social Events Coordinator(s), Technology Events Coordinator(s), Branding Manager, Marketing Manager and other student representatives of the Society to promote student participation in Society activities.

-13. The First Year Representative will:
+12. The First Year Representative will:

    1. facilitate communication between the first year students and staff of the School of Computer Science of the University, and the Society; and

    2. coordinate activities with the Social Events Coordinator(s), Technology Events Coordinator(s), Branding Manager, Marketing Manager and other student representatives of the Society to promote student participation in Society activities.

-14. The International Student Representative will:
+13. The International Student Representative will:

    1. facilitate communication between the international students and staff of the School of Computer Science of the University, and the Society; and

    2. coordinate activities with the Social Events Coordinator(s), Technology Events Coordinator(s), Branding Manager, Marketing Manager and other student representatives of the Society to promote student participation in Society activities.

-15. The Diversity Representative will:
+14. The Diversity Representative will:

    1. facilitate communication between members from diverse groups, the staff of the School of Computer Science of the University, and the Society; and

    2. coordinate activities with the Social Events Coordinator(s), Technology Events Coordinator(s), Branding Manager, Marketing Manager and other student representatives of the Society to promote student participation in Society activities.

-16. The Executive, subject to this Constitution, must not engage in conduct that may reasonably be deemed destructive to the Society.
+15. The Executive, subject to this Constitution, must not engage in conduct that may reasonably be deemed destructive to the Society.
 All Executive Member of the Society are subject to the following conditions:

    1. when Executive Members are participating, observing, or otherwise present at a public event, they are representing the Society and must act in a respectful manner throughout the entire event;

    2. all Executive Members must not engage in any behaviour that may reasonably be deemed bullying, harassment, or discrimination; and

-   3. all Executive Members must not share proprietary information of the Society with other organisations or the general public without prior approval by at least two members among the President, Vice President, Treasurer, and Secretary.
+   3. all Executive Members must not share proprietary information of the Society with other organisations or the general public without prior approval by at least two members among the Co-Presidents, Treasurer, and Secretary.

 The Subcommittees
 -----------------